nlpaueb/edgar-crawler/README.md

   - `--skip_present_indices` (Optional): Whether to skip already downloaded EDGAR indices or download them nonetheless.
 Default value is `True`.

-- To clean and extract specific item sections from the already-downloaded documents, run `python extract_items.py` with the following arguments:
+- To clean and extract specific item sections from already-downloaded 10-K documents, run `python extract_items.py` with the following arguments:
   - `--raw_filings_folder`: the name of the folder where the downloaded documents are stored.
 Default is `'RAW_FILINGS'`.
   - `--extracted_filings_folder`: the name of the folder where extracted documents will be stored.
 Default is `'EXTRACTED_FILINGS'`.
 For each downloaded report, a corresponding JSON file will be created containing the item sections as key-pair values.
   - `--items_to_extract`: a list with the certain item sections to extract. e.g. ['7','8'] to extract 'Management’s Discussion and Analysis' and 'Financial Statements' section items<br>
     The default list contains all item sections.
   - Reminder: We currently support the extraction of 10-K documents.

 ## Citation
 If this work inspires you in any way, please consider citing the relevant paper, published at the [3rd Economics and Natural Language Processing (ECONLP) workshop](https://lt3.ugent.be/econlp/) at EMNLP 2021 (Punta Cana, Dominican Republic & Online):